smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 Building the model
 ==================
 The model for our coffee service is complete.
-Before we build the model, let's take a moment and learn how we configure a build.
+Before we build the model, let's take a moment and learn how to configure the build.
 The :ref:`smithy-build.json configuration file <smithy-build-json>` is how we instruct Smithy to build the model.
 A :ref:`projection <projections>` is a version of a model based on a set of :ref:`transformations <transforms>` and :ref:`plugins <plugins>`.
 For our model, we will not configure any explicit projections, since Smithy will always build the ``source`` projection.
 The ``source`` projection does not have any transformations applied, and its output